-The last thing you want to hear during a suspenseful move is your Shield TV’s fan turn on.
+The last thing you want to hear during a suspenseful movie is your Shield TV’s fan turn on.
 Talk about ruining the mood…

-We’ve already talked about how hacking the Processor Mode will make your Shield TV run hotter.
-It’s going to need to use the fan more often.
+We’ve already discussed how hacking Processor Mode will make your Shield TV hotter, so it will need to use the fan more often.

 If you changed the Processor Mode to Max Performance, also change the Fan Mode to Cool.
 Otherwise, leave this at Quiet.

 NVIDIA Shield Hack #3: Animation Scales (Developer Options)

 The first three settings we will look at are the Window Animation Scale, Transition Animation Scale, and Animator Duration Scale.

 Full transparency here: Changing these settings doesn’t make your NVIDIA Shield TV faster, but it will feel faster when you click around the menus.

 Window Animation Scale controls the speed of the animation when you open or close a new app.